harry-roberts/rust-crate/README.md

 It is a fairly complex model to print so it needed to be split into several parts.

 Below is an image of the final 3D model, where each of the coloured sections are seperate individual parts, which can be printed without any support material.
-The stack of boxes in the middle are hollow and are used to house the electronics.
+The stack of boxes in the middle are hollow and are used to house the electronics (Arduino + RTC module).
+A small LCD screen sits inside the laptop.

 ![](images/crate_model_assembly.png)